Shwetago/Image_Classification/README.md

 # Image_Classification

 This is basically a binary classification which is used to classify the images of a cat or a dog.
-I have implemented this on 'jupyter notebook'.
+I have implemented this on `jupyter notebook`.
 - I have used CNN for the classification.
 - I have used keras library which is a framework built on top of tensorflow and used tensorflow as backend.

 # Installation

-Install Anaconda from here [Anaconda] (https://www.anaconda.com/download/#windows)
+Install Anaconda from here [Anaconda](https://www.anaconda.com/download/#windows)

 First install tensorflow otherwise you will get an error because keras is a framework which needs a backend, it can be either tensorflow or theano.
 I have tested this using tensorflow.
 Easiest way is open 'Anaconda Navigator' and from top upper lest corner change base(root) to tensorflow.